Orange-OpenSource/fiware-cepheus/doc/manual.md

 # API Overview

-EspR4FastData has two different APIs:
+Fiware-cepheus has two different APIs:
 - the admin REST endpoint provides access to the current configuration and means to update it.
 - the NGSI endpoints provides the means for communication with other NGSI components (Context Providers and Context Brokers).

 ## Setup endpoint

-The setup endpoint defines a single REST endpoint where the whole EspR4FastData configuration is available.
+The setup endpoint defines a single REST endpoint where the whole fiware-cepheus configuration is available.
 The endpoint path is '/v1/admin/config'.
 The endpoint accepts GET (to return the actual JSON configuration) or POST (to apply a new JSON configuration).
 The endpoint will return 200 Ok on success, or 400 Bad Request if the new configuration cannot be applied.

 ## NGSI endpoints

-Currently, EspR4FastData only supports a small subset of NGSI standard operations.
+Currently, fiware-cepheus only supports a small subset of NGSI standard operations.

-EspR4FastData can work in two different (non exclusive) configurations :
+Fiware-cepheus can work in two different (non exclusive) configurations :
 - as a broker, by receiving directly updates though the `v1/updateContext` operation.
 - as a subscriber by receiving `v1/notifyContext` after it registered to a context broker using `v1/subscribeContext`.

-EspR4FastData will then publish updates to Context Entities (on outgoing events) using the `v1/updateContext` to a broker.
+Fiware-cepheus will then publish updates to Context Entities (on outgoing events) using the `v1/updateContext` to a broker.

 # Configuration

-The configuration received by EspR4FastData is persistently on each gateway.
+The configuration received by fiware-cepheus is persistently on each gateway.
 It is only saved once it was successfully accepted by the CEP engine.
 The configuration is simple JSON object containing the complete description of the behavior of the CEP engine (a set of EPL statements) and the mapping between the NGSI Context Entities and CEP Events.

 This is the current format is :